Nuzz23/MLDL_SemanticSegmentation/README.md

     - `BiSeNetGtaAugmented.ipynb`: contains the code for running the BiSeNet or BiSeNetV2 model with GTA5 augmented dataset as training set.
     - `BiSeNetLAB.ipynb`: contains the code for running the BiSeNet or BiSeNetV2 model with LAB.
     - `DeepLabV2.ipynb`: contains the code for running the DeepLabV2 model.
-- `stats`: contains the statistics of the training of the various models and approaches.
+- `stats/`: contains the statistics of the training of the various models and approaches.
 - `train/`: contains the code for training the models.
     - `trainBiSeNetGtaAdversarial.py`: contains the code for training the BiSeNet or BiSeNetV2 model with adversarial learning approach on GTA5 dataset.
     - `trainBiSeNetCity.py`: contains the code for training the BiSeNet or BiSeNetV2 model with training on cityscapes dataset.